DarthCoursucant/Square-Eyes-Project/README.md

 # Square-Eyes-Project
-- Created With =
+- Created With
     - HTML
     - CSS
     - JavaScript
     - Figma
     - Github
     - Github Pages
-- Pictures / Icon From =
+- Pictures / Icon / Fonts From
     - Icon8
     - Unsplash
+    - Google Fonts

 ## What Is Sqaure Eyes Project ?
 - Sqaure Eyes Project is a project assingnemnt I had in my first semester at Noroff Bergen.